walisc/WPooW/docs/PageTypes-PostType.md

     ```yaml
     Description:
-        Register a method that is called before a custom post query is run.
+        Used to register a method that is called before a Custom PostType query is run.
 This is useful
         if you want to modify the query in any way, for instance, change the return order.
         The method you pass in needs to expect a wp_query objet.
 No need to return the wp_query
         object as it is passed by reference.